wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (4) If any society contravenes any provision of this section that is applicable to it, the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.

-    Section 56D: inserted, on 1 September 1987, by [section 12][281] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56D: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 56E Depositor under age of 20

 *   A receipt or acknowledgment given to a society by a person under the age of 20 years, in respect of the payment to that person of any sum due in respect of the principal of or interest on sums lent by that person to the society, shall not be invalid on the ground that that person is under the age of 20 years.

-    Section 56E: inserted, on 1 September 1987, by [section 12][281] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56E: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 56F Designation of societies for investments by trustees

 *   \[Repealed\]

-    Section 56F: repealed, on 1 October 1988, by [section 16(1)][282] of the Trustee Amendment Act 1988 (1988 No 119).
+    Section 56F: repealed, on 1 October 1988, by [section 16(1)][283] of the Trustee Amendment Act 1988 (1988 No 119).

 ##### 56G Memorandum of discharge of mortgage

-*   For the purposes of [section 83][283] of the Property Law Act 2007, and without affecting [section 9][284] of that Act, a memorandum of discharge of a mortgage to a society shall be deemed to be duly executed if it is under the society's seal and countersigned by the manager or secretary of the society.
+*   For the purposes of [section 83][284] of the Property Law Act 2007, and without affecting [section 9][285] of that Act, a memorandum of discharge of a mortgage to a society shall be deemed to be duly executed if it is under the society's seal and countersigned by the manager or secretary of the society.

-    Section 56G: inserted, on 1 September 1987, by [section 12][281] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56G: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).

     Section 56G: amended, on 1 January 2008, by [section 364(1)][253] of the Property Law Act 2007 (2007 No 91).

 ## Part 6
 Powers of control of Registrar

+\[Repealed\]

-*   Part 6: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+*   Part 6: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 64 Power to order suspension of borrowing and subscriptions for shares

 *   \[Repealed\]

-    Section 64: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 64: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 65 Procedure to be followed in making order

 *   \[Repealed\]

-    Section 65: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 65: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 66 Provisions consequential on Registrar's order

 *   \[Repealed\]

-    Section 66: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 66: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 67 Power to give directions as to advertising

 *   \[Repealed\]

-    Section 67: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 67: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 68 Procedure to be followed in giving direction

 *   \[Repealed\]

-    Section 68: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 68: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 69 Power to require documents and information

 *   \[Repealed\]

-    Section 69: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 69: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 70 Special powers of direction in relation to small societies

 *   \[Repealed\]

-    Section 70: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 70: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 71 Supplementary provisions as to small societies

 *   \[Repealed\]

-    Section 71: repealed, on 1 September 1987, by [section 13][285] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 71: repealed, on 1 September 1987, by [section 13][286] of the Building Societies Amendment Act 1987 (1987 No 175).

 ## Part 7
 Management and administration